lehaoduong123/TimeRCD/README.md

-# Time-RCD: Time Series Anomaly Detection with TSB-AD Benchmark
+# Towards Foundation Models for Zero-Shot Time Series Anomaly Detection: Leveraging Synthetic Data and Relative Context Discrepancy

 This repository contains the implementation of Time-RCD for time series anomaly detection, integrated with the TSB-AD (Time Series Benchmark for Anomaly Detection) datasets.